glella/primes/README.md

 # primes
 Primes search using trial division - Multiple languages.

-So far: Ruby, Python, C, C++, Objectice-C, Swift, Crystal, BASIC!, Java, Kotlin, Julia, Rust and Go.
+So far: Ruby, Python, C, C++, Objectice-C, Swift, Crystal, BASIC!, Java, Kotlin, Julia, Rust, Go and Assembly (NASM).

 I use this simple exercise to learn different languages and to get a feel of them, while benchmarking their performance on different devices.
 Have run them on my MacBook Pro, Mate9, KeyOne, Note8, Essential PH-1, iPhone X (Pythonista), Gemini, Note9.